ayyaz10/galactic/README.md

 ## JSON Template
+### Json
 ### JSON templates must be valid JSON files.
-The root shoudl be an object with the following attributes:
+The root should be an object with the following attributes:
 name
 layout: optional
 wrapper: optional